 To take it a step further, don't forget that the workflow launch block checks for a workflow type in the URL.
 If it finds a workflow type, then it will lock the workflow picker to that type.
 All you need to do is add a query string parameter in the format of ?WorkflowTypeId=xx to your route, and the block will automatically pick it up.
 Populating Workflow Attribute Values

-The workflow launch block will take any of the parameters that are in the query string and pass them into the workflow's matching attributes.
-So, if you have a group attribute in your workflow, you can pass the group's Id by including ?GroupId=12 in the route.
+Starting in Rock v11.1, the workflow launch block will take any of the parameters that are in the query string and pass them into the workflow's matching attributes.
+So, if you have a group attribute in your workflow, you can pass the group's ld by including ?GroupId=12 in the route.

-The example route we used above has an added parameter of ?workflowTypeId=16.
+The example route we used above has an added parameter of ?WorkflowTypeId=16.
 This tells the block to allow only the "Photo Request" workflow type.